 Anxiety or worry is a natural response experienced from childhood through adulthood.
-If you are finding yourself feeling anxious without reason or affecting your quality of life, it can be a sign of anxiety disorder.
+If you are finding yourself feeling anxious without reason or anxiety is affecting your quality of life, it can be a sign of anxiety disorder.

-Depression disorder is the more than just feeling unhappy.
+Depression disorder is more than just feeling unhappy.
 When you have depression it is a persistent, intense feeling of sadness and loss of interest in experiencing enjoyment.
 Depression, like anxiety, affects all ages with an increased prevalence with age.
 Depression is approximately 50% more prevalent in women than men.
 Ten percent of the US population experiences depression severe enough to necessitate medical attention.
 Depression can lead to a range of different behavioral and physical symptoms.

 Insomnia or Excessive Sleeping